carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decisions.md

 ## Coroutine functions

-- We provides these functions to help you start/stop coroutines from your actions:
+- We provides these functions to help you start/stop coroutines from action tasks:
 	```cs
 	void StartCoroutine(string methodName);